About Gasbusters

 Why Banning Gas-Powered Leaf Blowers Matters

-The unusually high levels of noise produced from gas-powered leaf blowers is a public hazard, shown to cause auditory damage.
-The Center for Disease Control and Prevention states that noise-induced hearing loss is the only type of hearing loss that is entirely preventable.
-Studies have shown that untreated hearing loss is associated with anxiety, depression, loneliness, and stress.
-In addition to hearing loss, chronic noise can lead to increased risk of heart attacks and strokes due to the stress and disturbance caused by the noise, impacting cardiovascular health.
+Gas-powered leaf blowers are unusually loud and can cause hearing damage.
+The Centers for Disease Control and Prevention (CDC) indicates that noise-induced hearing loss is the only type of hearing loss that is fully preventable.
+Studies have linked untreated hearing loss to increased anxiety, depression, loneliness, and stress.
+Chronic noise exposure may also elevate the risk of heart attacks and strokes due to its impact on cardiovascular health.

-Leaf blowers forceful gusts of wind damage lawns, gardens and beneficial insects and animals including pollinators.
+5. Leaf blowers’ forceful gusts of wind damage lawns, gardens and beneficial insects and animals including pollinators.

-Leaf blowers contaminate the air and water in our neighbourhoods - emissions, fuel spills, grass clippings, clogging storm sewers and polluting local waterways.
+6. Leaf blowers contribute to water pollution in neighbourhoods through emissions, fuel spills, grass clippings, and clogging storm sewers, which pollute local waterways.

-Toronto City Council has adopted an ambitious strategy to reduce community-wide greenhouse gas emissions in Toronto by 2040 – 10 years earlier than initially proposed.
-The City’s 2040 target is one of the most ambitious in North America.
-Banning gas-powered leaf blowers and advocating for a switch to electric or battery powered alternatives will help Toronto achieve TRANSFORMTO, Net Zero Implementation Strategy for phasing out the use of fossil gas in all new and existing City-owned facilities by 2040.
+8. Toronto City Council aims to cut greenhouse gas emissions by 2040, 10 years earlier than planned.
+Their target is among the most ambitious in North America.
+Banning gas-powered leaf blowers and switching to electric alternatives will help achieve the TRANSFORMTO strategy for phasing out fossil gas in City-owned facilities by 2040.

 Built broad public support for banning the use of gas leaf blowers.